fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2026/assignment-1/assignment-1.md

 This assignment contains seven tasks.
 You should write your answers and include your data, photographs when appropriate, and sketches in a single [markdown document](https://www.markdownguide.org/getting-started/).
 The document should tell the story of your process: why you made certain decisions, what you tried, what didn't work, and how your ideas evolved.

+> [!IMPORTANT]
+> This assignment is intentionally iterative.
+If you begin collecting data and realize that the data is not meaningful, does not contain enough variation, or cannot support interesting questions, you should not continue collecting it just to complete the assignment.
+Reconsider your collection strategy, revise your attributes or questions, or pivot to a different project.
+Recognizing that a collection plan is not working and changing direction is part of the process.

 You will work in groups of up to **three students**.
 Your group should create a GitHub repository using one of your own GitHub accounts.
 The repository may be public or private.
 If you make it private, **make sure to add the instructor and TA as collaborators** so that we can access your submission.
 All group members should also be added to the repository and contribute using their own GitHub accounts.

 ---